vittorius/rspec_flat_error_formatter/README.md

 Initially, this tool came out as an attempt to use the [Visual Studio Code tasks](https://code.visualstudio.com/docs/editor/tasks) for running the RSpec and scanning its output to locate and test the failing specs very quickly.
 VS Code offers the mechanism of [problem matchers](https://code.visualstudio.com/docs/editor/tasks#_defining-a-problem-matcher) that are, in fact, regular expressions to filter the output of a task line by line and feed the extracted info to the Problems view.

+## Requirements

+The following **MRI** Ruby versions are officially supported:

+* 2.1
+* 2.2
+* 2.3
+* 2.4
+* 2.5

+Although it's not recommended to use 2.1 or 2.2 as their support period has ended.
+The are no plans to support JRuby or Rubinius for now.
+But if the community has a strong request for it, it will likely be added.

 ## Installation

 Add this line to your application's Gemfile: